ncrmro/ubuntu-zfs-kvm-host/README.md

 ## ZFS

-The operating system is installed on ZFS.
-Thus we gan all the benifits of ZFS on our root drive.
+The operating system and storage drives use ZFS.
+Thus we gan all the benifits of ZFS on our root drive and storage.

+* checksumming: each block is verified
+* compression: data is compressed
+* deduplication: only one copy of duplicate data is stored

+### Turning hardware into zfs pools

 To see our root zfs pool "rpool" for "root pool" `zpool list`